Hoyasumii/avengers-endgame/README.md

 THOR: Oh, my eye.
 That's... you remember the Battle of Haroquin?
 When I got hit in the face with a broadsword?

-FRIGGA (2013): You're not the Thor I k
+FRIGGA (2013): You're not the Thor I kn